 What was going on in my teenage brain is unfathomable to me now.
-The overwhelming desire to be expelled so I could spend more time with my dog and my horse must have been very appealing.
+I was driven by the overwhelming desire to be expelled so I could spend more time with my dog and my horse.

 The only teacher that had any control over me was my English teacher, but only from the day, he asked us to write a poem.
 I wrote hundreds, then moved on to short stories which he helped me get published and I became more focused and less defiant.

 An amusing twist came in my O level year when against all odds, I was made a Prefect.
-Our headmistress was not my biggest fan, so I will never know whatever possessed her to include me in this small hallowed group of schoolgirl law enforcers, with our own study, a kettle, and a toaster.
-But, my badass days were not quite over as, predictably, I blew that one as well.
+Our headmistress was not my biggest fan, so I will never know whatever possessed her to include me in this small hallowed group of schoolgirl law enforcers, with our own study, kettle, and toaster.
+Maybe, because my mother had been paying the fees for longer than other parents, but my badass days were not quite over as, predictably, I blew that one as well.

 The Sixth Form House was situated just down the road and once a year they were allowed to hold a disco to which the school Prefects were invited, along with their boyfriends.
 After the disco and having drunk enough of the watered down Punch, three of us were stupid enough to ask our boyfriends back to our study in the main school for a coffee and the hope of a bit of canoodling.

 We might well have got away with it if we hadn’t started playing music.
 I turned the volume up for one of my then current favourites, Something’s in the Air.
 The rambling old building with its high ceilings and long, wide corridors on the ground floor, acted as an amplifier, as Thunderclap Newman boomed their way to the opposite end of the building and up to the inner sanctum of the headmistress’s flat.